kgbercan/swift-tutorial/Types.md

 favColor = count
 count = 1.2

+// you have to cast a String to an Int to add "5" and 6
+// the next line won't run
 x = "5" + 6

+// You have to unwrap the optional with an exclamation point when you cast the String to an Int
+// (more about this later)
+var x = Int("5")! + 6
+print(x)
 ```

 Swift is statically-typed, so types are checked at compile time.